 But that doesn’t quite explain why the Department of Justice would forgo the child-trafficking charges, which pertain regardless of a girl’s attitude or character.
 Epstein’s final sentence is so out of line with the statutory guidelines for that crime that it appears the department may have been influenced by the existence of his many powerful friends and attorneys.
 A highly intelligent man who once taught math at the Dalton School in New York without a bachelor’s degree, Epstein has been a serious and respected player in the highest reaches of politics and philanthropy.
 He has made substantial contributions to political candidates, served on the Council on Foreign Relations, and donated $30 million to Harvard University.

 Moreover, many of his high-powered acquaintances availed themselves of Epstein’s private jets, for which the pilot logs, obtained by discovery in the civil suits, sometimes showed that bold-face names were on the same flights as underage girls.
-A high-profile trial threatened to splash mud over all sorts of big players, just as both Gov. Richardson and Bill Clinton’s wife were running for president.
-Also, a hedge fund prosecution in which Epstein offered to give evidence was heating up.
+A high-profile trial threatened to splash mud over all sorts of big players, just as both Gov. Richardson and Hillary Clinton were running for president.
+Also, a hedge-fund prosecution in which Epstein offered to give evidence was heating up.
 Alberto Gonzales, who was U.S. attorney general throughout most of the Epstein investigation and resigned just before the non-prosecution agreement was signed, told The Daily Beast that he “would have instructed the Justice Department to pursue justice without making a political mess.”
 But that may have been an impossible mandate, given the players involved.

 Conchita Sarnoff has developed multimedia communication programs for Fortune 500 companies and has produced three current events debate television programs, The Americas Forum, From Beirut to Kabul, and a segment for The Oppenheimer Report.
 She is a contributor to The Huffington Post.
 She is writing a book about child trafficking in America.